What is network-attached storage (NAS)?

 - Clustered file systems.
-Large compute cluster users who need high-performance access to file data find these clustered file systems
+Large compute cluster users who need high-performance access to file data find these clustered file systems optimal for their needs.

 - Parallel file systems.
-These also work well for large compute cluster users requiring high-performance file data access or any organization needing parallel access to file data.
+These also work well for large compute cluster users requiring high-performance file data access, or any organization needing parallel access to file data.

 - NAS aggregators.
 These are ideal for multibox and multivendor environments.

 The baseline functionality of network-attached storage devices has broadened to support virtualization.
 High-end NAS products might also support data deduplication, flash storage, multiprotocol access and data replication.